Fall-Off-the-Bone Baby Back Ribs (Oven to Grill Method)

 - Remove silverskin.
 Remove ribs from packaging and pat dry with paper towels.
 Place the ribs on the lined baking sheet.
 Turn the ribs meat side down to remove the membrane, called the silverskin.
 Slide a butter knife between the membrane and ribs about an inch in.
 This can be easier to do starting one or two ribs down from the top.
 Using a paper towel, take hold of the edge of the membrane and pull across the ribs and down.
 The paper towel helps grip the membrane to pull.
 Often the membrane comes off all in one piece.
 If not, grab a hold of the next piece and pull until completely removed.

 - Rub.
 Spread rub across one side of the ribs, rubbing the spices into the meat, using about 2 ½ tablespoons of the rub.
-Turn and spread and rub the spice mixture onto the other side, using an additional 2 ½ tablespoons of the rub.
+Turn and rub the spice mixture onto the other side, using an additional 2 ½ tablespoons of the rub.

 - Finish on grill.
 Preheat a gas grill to medium-high heat.
 Brush sauce onto the meat side of the ribs.
-Place ribs meat side down on the grill and cook for 3-5 minutes.
+Place the ribs meat side down on the grill and cook for 3-5 minutes.
 Brush sauce on the other side of the ribs and turn over.
 Brush additional sauce on the meat side of the ribs again and cook for an additional 3-5 minutes.
 Brush sauce on again if desired and remove from the grill.

 Notes